 Macarena has led or contributed to more than 20 evaluation assignments for the European Commission, UK government and international development organisations.
 She has extensive experience designing and applying evaluation methodologies for the ex-ante, interim and ex-post assessment of public policies and programmes.
 Macarena holds a BA degree in political science and government from Torcuato Di Tella University and is currently doing a MA in public policy and public administration from the University of San Andres.
 Macarena is bilingual in English and Spanish.
 She is an amateur photographer and loves writing her blog.

-Andrew is a skilled evaluation consultant, who excels in conducting interviews, doing desk based research, leading focus groups and analysing surveys.
-He has experience in coordinating fieldwork and managing subcontractors abroad, both in the EU and developing countries.
-Andrew is a native English speaker, speaks fluent French and has a proficient level of German.
+Andrew is a skilled evaluator, who specialises in designing and executing research methodologies.
+He has experience in managing complex, multi-country evaluations and studies, coordinating fieldwork and directing subcontractors, both in the EU and developing countries.
+Andrew is a native English speaker, is fluent in French and has a proficient level of German.
 He is an accomplished long-distance runner.